- Do you have a child with out-of-control behavior?

 - Does she/he seem anxious or fearful of transitions, changes, friends or family leaving, or even making new friends?

 - Maybe he/she seems a bit sad and just not him/herself?

 - Are you at a loss as to what to do to help them through some rough spots in their lives?

 Why does it seem so difficult, overwhelming or mind-boggling when it comes to our relationships with our teenagers?
 Do you find yourself in a power struggle with your teenager?
 Do you find it difficult to talk about sensitive issues with your teen?
 Do you suspect he or she may be drinking or doing drugs?
 Do their actions seem weird, strange, out of the ordinary, or unusual?

-Many parents find themselves at a loss or not ready with how or what to do as a parent and may find themselves doing the same thing over and over again with their child or teenager expecting him or her to change and it just does not seem to work all that well.
-Some parents may expect the child or teenager to “do as I say not as I do” and they resist or sees what “he/she can get away with”.
+Also, many parents find themselves at a loss or not ready with how or what to do as a parent.
+They see their teenager grow up before their very eyes and wonder what he / she is up to.
+Parents may find themselves doing the same thing over and over again with their teenager expecting him or her to change and it just does not seem to work all that well.
+Some parents may expect the teenager to “do as I say not as I do” and find him / her resisting or rebelling against them.

 Many times we have found that with the balance of love, respect, discipline (structure), direction with encouragement, and parenting skills many children do often turn things around and grow to be wonderful adults.
 It may be difficult to see all of this right now especially when your child struggles in school or in life.
 Taking this opportunity in counseling is a way to see positive changes that are long-lasting.

 For more information, read our Blog posts below…or give us a call at 520-292-9750

 Feel free to contact any of our counselors listed below for further information and/or to set up a time to meet.